learn-co-curriculum/dsc-word-vectorization-lab/README.md

 Write your answer to this question below this line:
 ________________________________________________________________________________________________________________________________

 Both graphs show a basic trend among the red and blue dots, although the 3-dimensional graph is more informative than the 2-dimensional graph.
 We see a separation between the two artists because they both have words that they use, but the other artist does not.
-The words in each song that are common to both are reduced very small numbers or to 0, because of the log operation in the IDF function.
+The words in each song that are common to both are reduced to very small numbers or to 0, because of the log operation in the IDF function.
 This means that the elements of each song vector with the highest values will be the ones that have words that are unique to that specific document, or at least are rarely used in others.

 ## Summary

-In this lab, we learned how to:
+In this lab, you learned how to:
 * Tokenize a corpus of words and identify the different choices to be made while parsing them
-* Use a Count Vectorization strategy to create a Bag of Words
+* Use a count vectorization strategy to create a bag of words
-* Use TF-IDF Vectorization with multiple documents to identify words that are important/unique to certain documents
+* Use TF-IDF vectorization with multiple documents to identify words that are important/unique to certain documents
 * Visualize and compare vectorized text documents